Blog

 Peter Holmes March 20, 2020

 The name cornu (plural cornua) appears in Roman literature, describing their instrument which encircled the player.
+Such instruments are depicted in Etruscan, Roman and native European iconography.
+The earliest depictions come from Etruscan sources but no large cornua have been found from Etruscan times.

 read more >>